 Bloom Notes: Tends to have a main spring bloom season after significant rains trigger blooming with sporadic blooms that may occur over the rest of the growing season.

 DistributionUSA: LA , TX

-Native Distribution: Prairies; open woodlands
+Native Habitat: Prairies; open woodlands

 Growing ConditionsWater Use: Low

 Light Requirement: Sun

 Soil Moisture: Moist

 Soil pH: Circumneutral (pH 6.8-7.2)

 Cold Tolerant: yes

 Conditions Comments: These bulbs produce blue-green grass like leaves with slightly fragrant, shimmering flowers, mainly in spring, that have a color that evolves over two days from white to silky light pink.
 Rain lilies make for nice surprises after a rain and combine well with plants that have short foliage, such as cardinal feather and silver ponyfoot.
 In flower beds, meadows, and pots, these rain lilies grow easily from bulbs.
 The flowers will last a little longer in shade.
 Plant 8 inches deep for more flowers.
 Plant 4 inch/shallow to increase the bulbs.
 This species typically blooms in the Spring, while C. drummondii blooms in the Fall.

 Description: Fresh seed or mature bulb division.

 Maintenance: none to speak of except tidy up dead foliage and spent flower stalks if desired.
 Takes care of itself once established.

 Find Seed or Plants